 Prepaid property taxes represent the County's share of tax collections collected prior to year-end that were not due until the following year.
 Since the property taxes were levied for use in a future year, the revenue is deferred and recognized in the period for which the amount is levied.
 These amounts arise under both the modified accrual and the full accrual basis of accounting and are reported in both the governmental fund balance sheet and the statement of net position.
 The governmental funds report unavailable revenue from delinquent taxes receivable, delinquent and noncurrent special assessments receivable, grant receivables, money from state-aid highway allotments, and other revenues.
 Unavailable revenue arises only under the modified accrual basis of accounting and, accordingly, is reported only in the governmental funds balance sheet.
 Unavailable revenue are deferred and recognized as an inflow of resources in the period that amounts become available.
-The County also reports deferred inflows of resources associated with pension and OPEB benefits.
+The County also reports deferred inflows of resources associated with OPEB and pension benefits.
 These inflows arise only under the full accrual basis of accounting and, accordingly, are reported only in the statement of net position.
-Additionally, the County reports a deferred interest rate swap in the major enterprise fund and business-type activities.
-This deferred inflow of resources is the result of a gain/loss associated with the change in fair value of a derivative instrument.
 Finally, the County reports a deferred gain on refunding in the major enterprise fund and business-type activities.